Origins and Migrations

 Anna/Annie.
 My father’s mother.
 Born in Quebec, 1918.
 My mother told me that when Anna was a child, her father, Joseph, lined up all the children in the house and said, “We are not Russkiy.
 We are French Canadian.
 We do not speak Russian anymore.
 We speak French now.”
 As a consequence, my paternal grandmother denied her Slavic roots, adopted a French-Canadian identity, and became “Annie.”
 My mother took photos of Anna/Annie for me when she reunited my father with his mother, but then gave the photos to one of my half-siblings (who isn’t related to Anna/Annie) after I became estranged from my family.
 The missing photo stands for all the stories that are interrupted and left untold by family discord.

 Bernard.
 My father.
 Born in Montreal and placed in a Duplessis Orphanage around age 4.
-My father’s paternal side settled in St. Zotique, Quebec, from at least the mid-1700s.
-His father was born in Cornwall, Ontario, on the St. Lawrence River.
+His father, Alcide, was born in Cornwall, Ontario, to a Mohawk mother and a French-Canadian father and grew up on the St. Lawrence River (known as Kaniatarowanenneh in the Mohawk language).
+Alcide’s paternal side settled in St. Zotique, Quebec, and were farmers from at least the mid-1700s.
 For more information on the Duplessis Orphanages, see The Canadian Encyclopedia, Canada’s Human Rights History, and Wikipedia.

 Suzanne Methot